 These verbal and visual highlights unfortunately are countered with an inexcusable story pacing, disjointed cinematography and a poorly cast villain.
 Ritchie does manage to employ his kinetic styling, but inexplicably slows the pace of the overall experience.
 The action sequences are energetic, but they get bogged down the darkness of the scripting.
 This is exacerbated by his desire to add his signature touches of quick timeline edits, which leads to a level of motion sickness during Arthur’s journey into the darklands and his discovery of his true identity.
 This does add some vitality to the story, but the sudden stoppages cause some cinematic whiplash.
 These elements can be explained away through the analysis of the director’s preferences, but the ingredient that lets the whole film down is Jude Law.
 He has contributed to many films as an adequate supporting character in the past, but he fails to represent the villain that is needed to battle the future king.
 His physical presence and delivery undermine the believability of his ascension to power and weaken the delivery of the film.

 Fans of Guy Ritchie may be able to excuse some of the weaker elements of King Arthur: Legend of the Sword and Charlie Hunnam does show that he can be an effective leading man.
-The challenge for this fantasy excursion boils down to whether there is enough good to outweigh the bad.
+The challenge of this fantasy excursion boils down to whether there is enough good to outweigh the bad.
 Unfortunately, the balance does fall on the side of poor execution and fans of King Arthur, Hunnam and Ritchie will have to wait another day to see King Arthur ascend to the cinematic throne.

 REEL DIALOGUE: What are some of the bigger questions to consider from this film?

-A portion of the story of King Arthur deals with the the central character not being aware of his birthright.
+A portion of the story of King Arthur deals with the central character not being aware of his birthright.
 He is heir to the throne, but has been left in the dark to this fact until later in his life.

 The Bible is loaded with various kings from Saul to David to Solomon, but none of these kings held the title of King of Kings.
 This was a label that was only given to the Messiah and is one of the many names of Jesus.
 Unlike Arthur, he knew his birthright and the part he was to play as the centrepiece of history.